Introduction to R

 Objects vs. variables

-When assigning a value to an object, R does not print anything.
+When assigning an value to a name, R does not print anything.
 You can force R to print the value by using parentheses or by typing the object name:

 R